Business of Design: On sustainable textiles and the power of collaborationPublished by Adena Brons

 On the surface, this post is about researching sustainable textile entrepreneurship.
-It's aimed at a specific group (looking at you, BoD 2019/20!), but it may be of use to anyone researching the design of a sustainable product or service.
+It's aimed at a specific group (the 2019/20 cohort of the Business of Design program), but it may be of use to anyone researching the design of a sustainable product or service.

 If you dig a bit deeper, this post is also about the power of collaboration...

 The romantic story of a lonely genius toiling in a workshop to solve the world's problems is a myth -- in fact, it's a dangerous myth in our time of big, messy, world-threatening issues.